-As IFC does not officially track innovation in its investment projects, IEG followed a selection approach consistent with the OECD's guidelines on collecting and interpreting innovation data for projects supporting innovation at the enterprise base and firm level.
-Applying the OECD's guidelines, IEG adopted a three-step approach with a focus on terms that best capture enterprise level innovation.
-In the first stage, IEG screened 1125 projects from its database (2000-11 evaluation years and 2007-10 approval years), searching project objectives, intended development impact, and IFC's role for three core terms - innovation, entrepreneurship, and competition.
+objectives, intended development impact and IFC's role for three core terms-"innovation," "entrepreneurship," and "competition."
 Because several IFC projects did not necessarily use these words to describe its interventions and activities, in the second stage, additional terms were included in the review of projects.
 These terms focused on innovation-specific instruments supporting firm-level innovation as well as innovative attributes such as new technologies, new products and services, new business models, new markets, first in country, and so forth (see Table B.2).
-Finally, the team manually screened each project in detail reviewing the project objectives, intended development impact, and IFC's role to ensure that the right projects were captured.
+Finally, the team decided to manually screen each project in detail reviewing the project objectives, intended development impact, and IFC's role to ensure that the right projects were capture.
 This approach resulted in a portfolio of 300 investment projects.